SriHarshaRajuY/GardenlyReact/performance_report.md

 The following official platforms are used to manage and monitor the optimized stack visually:

 1.  **Redis Dashboard:** [console.upstash.com](https://console.upstash.com) - Real-time metrics for caching.
-2.  **Solr Dashboard:** [websolr.com](https://www.websolr.com/) - Visual management of the Apache Solr search core.
+2.  **MongoDB Atlas Dashboard:** Used to inspect collection indexes, query performance, and database health.

 ---

 ## Conclusion
-The application now utilizes **Redis (Upstash)** and **Apache Solr (WebSolr)**, delivering a high-performance, enterprise-ready B2B and B2C experience.
-The platform now offers enterprise-grade speed and search accuracy, meeting all end-review requirements.
+The application now utilizes Redis caching, MongoDB indexing, and weighted catalog search to improve read-heavy product workflows while keeping the architecture simple enough to maintain and extend.